 This episode introduces McNair and Tom properly.
 A large part of why I like it is because I absolutely love McNair.
-He is a badass through and through and Robson Green who plays him is brilliant, he really captures the characters fanaticism and rage brilliantly.
+Robson Green who plays him is brilliant, he really captures the characters fanaticism and rage brilliantly.
 McNair’s scenes with Mitchell are the best and I like the way that Mitchell and McNair do have a certain level of trust in each other by the end of the story, even though it obviously doesn’t last as McNair is back trying to kill him again in his next appearance.

 8/ All God’s Children